Divorcing or separating from a partner?

 Your first intake or Mediation information and assessment meeting with us is free whatever your means.
 (However, charges apply for the subsequent issue of forms C100, RM1 and Form A).

 We will explain the process, understand your situation and assess whether the mediation process can help you.
-Please contact Sharon McCarthy on 01245 264764, or complete the form to book an appointment.
+Please contact Carol Cunningham on 01245 264764, or complete the form to book an appointment.

 Our safe, private offices in central Chelmsford have separate waiting rooms and mediation suites.
 We are a two minute walk from Chelmsford Rail Station and offer free car parking.